 I didn’t share average salary for this job for one simple reason.
 The vast majority of bloggers quit within 6 months having made only pennies.
 Blogging is a long game that takes serious effort, passion, and willingness to learn.
-Very profitable bloggers make in the 6 figures.
+Very profitable bloggers make in the 6 figures, with a few hitting 7 figures regularly.
 The “average” professional blogger can vary between $1,000 and $10,000 a month.

 I hesitated over including this.
 But I included it for one simple reason.
 I’ve gotten over $600 back over the last two years from stuff I was going to buy anyways.
 That’s a lot of money I wouldn’t have had otherwise.